43Grim/GForms-Nuker/README.md

 # GForms-Nuker
 A Python application for sending Google Forms submissions through a modern, cross-platform PySide6 GUI.
+# Functionality with forms that require you to be signed in or are limited to one response does not currently work, this is planned in the future!

+---
 ## 📋 Overview
 This application provides a graphical interface for configuring and sending repeated Google Forms submissions.
 It supports multiple answer sets, configurable submission speeds, progress tracking, error logging, and automatic configuration saving.
 Built with Python, PySide6, and Requests, and designed to work on Linux, Windows & MacOS.